carneades/carneades-3/doc/manual/browsing.md

 When argument graphs have been evaluated, the status of the argument and statement nodes is visualized in argument maps using both color and icons.
 Nodes which are "in" are filled with a green background and contain a checked box.
 Nodes which are "out" are shown with a red background and contain a crossed box (a box filled with an X).
 Nodes which are neither in nor out are filled with white background color and contain an empty checkbox.
 The colors are redundant to accommodate black and white printing and color-blind users.

 Argument graphs may contain cycles.
-However, currently the algorithm used to layout the argument and statement nodes in the map is not able to handle cycles. *This limitation will be removed in a later version of the system.*
+However, currently the algorithm used to layout the argument and statement nodes in the map is not able to handle cycles. (*Note: This limitation will be removed in a later version of the system.*)

 Argument graphs can be very large.
 Currently the *entire* argument graph is displayed in the argument maps.
 In the future only a partial view of the argument graph in maps will be shown, at least for larger graphs.
 The part of the graph shown will depend on the context.
 The map generated from the argument graph page of the argument graph will show the arguments and statements near the main issues of the map.
 The maps generated from statement and argument pages will show the part of the argument graph near the selected statement or argument.
 A method for scrolling the maps, to bring other parts of the graph into view, will be provided.